Gianmarco Ferrari

 Gianmarco Ferrari (born 4 October 2000) is an Italian tennis player.

-He has a career-high ATP singles ranking of world No. 387, achieved on 22 May 2023.
-He also has a career high ATP doubles ranking of No. 296, achieved on 24 April 2023.
+He has a career-high ATP singles ranking of world No. 387 achieved on 22 May 2023 and a career high ATP doubles ranking of No. 296 achieved on 24 April 2023.

 Career

 Ferrari made his ATP main draw debut at the 2023 Italian Open after receiving a wildcard into the doubles main draw with Federico Arnaboldi.